Andrewodwyer/Star-academy/README.md

 - Endgame, first to 5.
 The game reached 5 wins but the game function ended before the score was updated.
 It looked like it was only to 4.
   - To fix do this a needed to setTimeOut to the endgame() function.
 I started by having time out set to 3 seconds, however the score could of went up another point or 2 before reaching the 3 seconds.
 200ms was what I used.
 Long enough for the score to increase to 5 (the winning score) but short enough that the game wouldn’t go past it.

 - Two page game design meant that it was better to have 2 js files.
-However this made it more difficult to send the chosen pilot to the game page so the player image would change depending on the pilot selecred.
+However this made it more difficult to send the chosen pilot to the game page so the player image would change depending on the pilot selected.
   - It was suggested to use 2 js files, one for each part of the game, one to match with the pilot selection and another js file to match with the rock, paper, scissors game.
   - I could then use Window localStorage to give a key and value to the pilots, so they can be used on the following page.
 The rock, paper, scissors game.
   - I used sessionStorage over localStorage because the information stored would be gone when the page was closed.

-- Bug sending variable key and value to game page.
+- sending variable key and value to game page.
   - I declared a variable with var in a global scope so it could be used outside the function.
 After this I was able to use playerSelected and computerSelected variable and their values after it went through the function changePilot.